How to choose the right rug for your horse

 By visiting a BETA Retail Member tackshop (look for the BETA logo), you can be assured of good advice about choosing the best rugs for your horse.
 BETA also produces a Guide To Purchasing Your Outdoor Rug leaflet.
 Available free, the guide includes a glossary of terms from ripstop to taped seams, explains how to measure and fit rugs correctly and what to do in the event of a problem.

-Horse rug care tips
+Horse rug sizes

 Need to name a horse?
 There are some crackers on here!